dashersw/cote/README.md

         console.log('emitting', val);

-        sock.emit('randomUpdate', val); // emit an event with arbitrary data at any time }, 3000);
+        // publish an event with arbitrary data at any time randomPublisher.publish('randomUpdate', val);
+    }, 3000);
 });
 ```